This does pretty much what it says on the tin… photographs of baths in the landscape with views.

 This hardback book has a simple introductory text and is full colour throughout.
 138 pages in total, size approx 15 x 21cm and costs £13.90.

 Baths with Views is now published in a first run of 50 copies.
-It is available from Blossom Street Gallery, York, on Amazon or from me of course… email me.
+It is available from Blossom Street Gallery, York, and now at the fabulous Salts Mill in Saltaire.
+It is also on Amazon, and from me of course… email me for details.